18814182640/monad/README.md

 # Monad Testnet Automation Scripts

 This repository contains a collection of Python scripts designed to automate various tasks on the Monad Testnet, including staking, swapping, deploying contracts, and sending transactions.
-The scripts are integrated with a central `main.py` file for easy navigation and execution, supporting multiple private keys and a user-friendly CLI interface.
+The scripts are integrated with a central `main.py` file for easy navigation and execution, supporting multiple private keys and a user-friendly CLI interface

 ## Setup Instructions: